-Name:Carole MolyneuxTitle:Independent Non-Executive DirectorQualifications:BA (Hons)
+Name Carole Molyneux

+Title Independent Non-Executive Director

+Qualifications BA (Hons)

-Carole was appointed to the Board in June 2014.
+Experience and expertise Carole was appointed to the Board in June 2014.
 Carole has extensive experience in retail and was the Chief Executive Officer of Suzanne Grae, (part of the Sussan Retail Group), for eighteen years until 2013.

-Other current directorships: Nil.
+Other current directorships Nil

-Former directorships (last three years): Nil.
+Former directorships Nil

-Special responsibilities: Chair of the Remuneration and Human Resources Committee.

-Member of the Audit and Risk Committee.
-Interests in shares: 25,000.
+Special responsibilities Chair of the Remuneration and Human Resources Committee Member of the Audit and Risk Committee

-Name: Stephen Goddard
+Interests in shares 25,000

-Title: Independent Non-Executive Director

-Qualifications: BSc (Hons), MSc

-Stephen was appointed to the Board in March 2018.
+Name Stephen Goddard Title Independent Non-Executive Director Qualifications BSc (Hons), MSc Experience and expertise Stephen was appointed to the Board in March 2018.
 Stephen is an experienced retailer having held a broad range of senior executive positions in the industry.
 These include Finance Director and Operations Director for David Jones, founding Managing Director of Officeworks, and various senior management roles with Myer.

-Other current directorships: Non-Executive Chair and Chair of Remuneration and Nomination Committee of JB Hifi Limited (ASX: JBH).

-Non-Executive Director and Chair of the Audit and Risk Committee of Accent Group Limited (ASX: AX1).

-Former directorships (last three years): Non-Executive Director and Chair of the Audit and Risk Committee of GWA Group Limited (ASX: GWA).

-Special responsibilities:Chair of the Audit and Risk Committee.Member of the Remuneration and Human Resources Committee.Interests in shares:6,000.
+Other current directorships Non-Executive Chair and Chair of Remuneration and Nomination Committee of JB Hifi Limited (ASX: JBH) Non-Executive Director and Chair of the Audit and Risk Committee of Accent Group Limited (ASX: AX1) Former directorships Non-Executive Director and Chair of the Audit and Risk Committee of GWA Group Limited (ASX: GWA) Special responsibilities Chair of the Audit and Risk Committee Member of the Remuneration and Human Resources Committee Interests in shares 6,000

-Name: William (Bill) Koeck

-Title: Independent Non-Executive Director

-Qualifications: LLB, LLM(Hons), Post Graduate Applied

-Corporate Finance; admitted UK and Australia

-Bill was appointed to the Board in August 2020.
+Name William (Bill) Koeck Title Independent Non-Executive Director Qualifications LLB, LLM(Hons), Post Graduate Applied Corporate Finance; admitted UK and Australia Experience and expertise Bill was appointed to the Board in August 2020.
 Bill is an experienced legal adviser with over 40 years of experience in mergers and acquisitions, equity capital markets, private equity, restructuring and corporate governance.
 For over 20 years, Bill has been a part time lecturer in corporate and securities law in the Masters of Law course at the University of Sydney.
 Bill is a Member of the Federal Governments Takeovers Panel.

-Other current directorships: Non-Executive Deputy Chair and lead Independent Director, Member of Audit Risk and Governance Committee and Chair of Compensation and Nomination Committee for Coronado Global Resources Inc (ASX: CRN).

-Non-Executive Director of Poulos Bros.
-Group.
+Other current directorships Non-Executive Deputy Chair and lead Independent Director, Member of Audit Risk and Governance Committee and Chair of Compensation and Nomination Committee for Coronado Global Resources Inc (ASX: CRN) Non-Executive Director of Poulos Bros.Group Former directorships Nil Special responsibilities Member of the Remuneration and Human Resources Committee Member of the Audit and Risk Committee